pantheon-systems/documentation/source/content/shibboleth-sso.md

   <Alert title="Note" type="info">

   Some SSO providers will fail to connect when the port number (`443`) is specified in `baseurlpath`.
-Remove `:443` from this line as a troubleshooting step.
+To troubleshoot, remove `:443` from the line.

   </Alert>